-Malbec was a relatively forgotten red wine variety until about a decade ago, but thanks to Argentina there is now a great deal of interest in the variety.
+Malbec was a relatively forgotten red wine variety in Australia until about a decade ago, but thanks to Argentina there is now a great deal of interest in the variety.

 In Cahors the variety is also called Cot, or Auxerrois.
 Other synonyms include Pressac, Pied Rouge, Jacobain, Grifforin.

 Malbec is also used as a minor blending variety by some Bordeaux wineries.

 Malbec is one of the varieties described in my Book What Varietal is That?

 In Argentina Malbec served as the "workhorse" variety for many years, producing ordinary everyday drinking varieties.

 The opinion of the wines was so low that there were vine pull schemes to get rid of them, but fortunately wise heads prevailed.
 By the 1990s it was discovered that with a little care and modern technology Malbec could produce acceptable wines at a price point in the North American and European markets.

 Soon an export boom began as Argentinian Malbec replaced Australian Shiraz and Chilean Cabernet as the value for money imported wine.